petermcloughlin/pallet_furniture_store/README.md

 - [Balsamiq](https://balsamiq.cloud/) for project design planning and wireframe creation.
 - [Adobe Color](https://color.adobe.com) for colour theme creation and accessibility checkers.
 - [Django](https://www.djangoproject.com/) was used as the Python framework for the site.
-- [Heroku](https://www.heroku.com) was used to host the 'everneed' application.
+- [Heroku](https://www.heroku.com) was used to host the application.

 ## Libraries & Frameworks